guoweier/GameHut/snake/tutorial_snake_english.md

     elif the player terminate the program:
         break the 1st loop
 ```
 I set up two while loops for game running.
 The 1st loop controls the program, when it stops, the program terminates.
 The 2nd loop is nested inside the first loop, it controls the game playing (window2).
 When it monitors game over, it stops and display window3.
 This will be our to-do list.
-We will recall it several times later to check where we are.
+We will recall it several times later to check where we are. <br>
-Now, let's discuss details in each window.
+Now, let's discuss details in each window. <br>

 ## window1: start window
-First, let's take a look of my start window:
+First, let's take a look of my start window:<br>
 ![window1: start window](fig3_startwindow.png) <br>
 This is the window initially jumps out when the player open the game.
 It has two messages centered on the black screen.
 Specifically, when the player press a key (except `ESC`), the game will jump to game playing window.
-Here are my code for making the start window:
+Here are my code for making the start window:<br>
 ```
 windowSurface.fill(BACKGROUNDCOLOR)
 drawText('Welcome to the Snake!', font, windowSurface, windowSurface.get_rect().centerx, windowSurface.get_rect().centery-50)